Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 ![](./Images/model2.png)

-This sample rate is calculated by buffering the input signal (red color, rate of 500 MHz) into vectors of 32 elements each (500 MHz / 32 = 15.625 MHz).
-This calculated sample rate is used only for Simulink simulation and is meant to match the targeted sample rates in hardware.
+This sample rate is calculated by buffering the input signal (red color, rate of 500 MHz) into vectors of 32 elements each.
+(500 MHz / 32 = 15.625 MHz) This calculated sample rate is used only for Simulink simulation and does not have any relationship to the design running on the hardware.

 5. Double-click on the **HLS_passthrough** block.